kidtronnix/gogogo/README.md

 ## About

-At it's core *gogogo* is a simple and scalable http router.
+At it's core *gogogo* is a fast simple http router.
 It matches requests to handlers by using a Trie data structure.
 Typically this approach scales well.